dhrone/pydPiper/README.md

 # pydPiper ![splash](displays/images/pydPiper_splash.png)
-A python program written for the Raspberry Pi that controls small LCD and OLED screens for music distributions like Volumio, RuneAudio, and Max2Play.
+A python program written for the Raspberry Pi that controls small LCD and OLED screens for music distributions like Volumio, MoodeAudio, and Max2Play.

 ![Playing Example](displays/images/example_playing_album.png)![Time Temp Example](displays/images/example_time.png)

 ## Features
-  * Supports multiple music distributions including Volumio (v1 and v2), RuneAudio, MoodeAudio, and Max2Play
+  * Supports multiple music distributions including Volumio (v1 and v2), MoodeAudio, and Max2Play
 	* Runs inside a Docker container to increase stability.
 This decouples pydPiper from the distribution you run it on.
   * Screens are fully user definable
   * Supports a rich set of system and environmental variables including local weather